In today’s blog post, I’m going to show exactly how to increase your domain authority easily.

 I know that’s a lot to digest, so here’s a detailed guide to On-page SEO techniques to help you increase your DA.

-Recent SEO Trends suggest that building links is not enough, you need to create content that commands links.
+Recent SEO Trends suggest that building links are not enough, you need to create content that commands links.

 The best way to get high-quality contextual links from the biggies in your niche is to create content that people love linking to.

 How about an example?

 Brian Dean is well-known for creating practical and information-rich articles on his website Backlinko.

 I copy pasted his root domain in Ahrefs and clicked on “Best by links.”
-You will be blown away on how many referring domains he has on a single page of the site.
+You will be blown away by how many referring domains he has on a single page of the site.

-Check out this image of one of his articles on Google ranking factors that has over 3600+ referring domains and the other data backed article with the topic “Search Engine Rankings” has over 2800+ referring domains.
+Check out this image of one of his articles on Google ranking factors that have over 3600+ referring domains and the other data-backed article with the topic “Search Engine Rankings” has over 2800+ referring domains.

-The best advice I have for you to acquire good links is, link-worthy content.
-You should make effort to create content that draws link by itself rather than you having to actively build links to them.
+The best advice I have for you to acquire good links is link-worthy content.
+You should make effort to create content that draws links by itself rather than you having to actively build links to them.

 3) Improve page speed